-This 3-credit course involves three hours of face-to-face classroom lecture sessions led by faculty each week over a 15-week period.
-Out-of-class activities or class work may include but are not limited to: readings, assignment completion, exam preparations, and active group projects participations.
+This 3-credit course involves three hours of online virtual classroom sessions led by faculty each week, along with an additional six hours of weekly out-of-class student work over a 15-week period.
+Out-of-class activities may include readings research papers, programming tasks, and active team projects participations.